mnesarco/imgui_sugar/README.md

 ## Abstraction cost

-* All guards store a function pointer to the end function.
+* All guards do store a function pointer to the end callback.
-* Some guards store a boolean var with the returned value from begin.
+* Some guards do store a boolean member with the returned value from begin callback.
-* No heap allocations are done.
+* No heap allocations are done at all.

 ## Disclaimers

 * No guarantees.
-* This is very opinionated, if you don't like it, just do not use it.
+* This is very opinionated.
 * This uses templates and macros.
-* This is **not a proposal**, just something that you can use if you want.
+* This is **not a proposal**, just something that you can use if you like it.

 ## Contributions